panospet/Search_within_Books/README.md

 `search` method only searches if a word is inside a book (O(1) for a dictionary, assuming that the hash function that python uses is close to ideal) and just stores it to another dictionary (also O(1)).

-Finally, both methods sort their final results, adding a O(NlogN) complexity to our code.
+Finally, both methods sort their final results, adding a O(ΚlogN) complexity to our code (when K number of books, N number of words inside the dictionary)

 #### Limitations